jay-powerbi/nyc-fhv-powerbi-dashboard/README.md

 # NYC FHV Power BI Dashboard

-Interactive Power BI dashboard that transforms NYC For-Hire Vehicle (FHV) trip data into actionable business insights for operational decision-making.
+A Power BI dashboard built to analyze New York City For-Hire Vehicle (FHV) trip activity from January to March 2026.
+The dashboard provides an interactive view of trip demand, peak hours, airport activity, and operational performance.

 ---